-Outcome The relevant organs of state and communities participate actively in the identification, management, and protection of heritage resources KPI No. 3.1 3.2 Desired performance All knowledge dissemination activities will be Diverse target groups attending SAHRA-hosted implemented as planned. events All events will be implemented as planned Indicator responsibility All Executive Officers All Executive Officers
+Outcome The relevant organs of state and communitie management, and protecti KPI No. 3.1 3.2 Desired performance All knowledge dissemination activities will be Diverse target groups attending SAHRA hosted events implemented as planned.
+Indicator responsibility All Executive Officers All Executive Officers

-Outcome management, and protection of heritage resources KPI No. 3.3 3.4 Indicator title Average number of community engagements/ consultations while declaring a national heritage resource Average number of community engagements/ consultations while developing/revising HRM policies Definition To ensure that formal community engagements take place while declaring heritage resources.
-These engagements can be in various forms such as meetings (virtual &amp;physical/emails/letters) Community refers to the group of people living in the same place (or virtual space through communication platforms) or having a particular characteristic in common.
+Outcome The relevant organs of state and communiti management, and protect KPI No. 3.3 3.4 Indicator title Average number of community engagements/ consultations while declaring a national heritage resource Average number of community engagements/ consultations while developing/revising HRM policies Definition To ensure that formal community engagements take place while declaring heritage resources.
+These engagements can be in various forms such as meetings (virtual &physical/emails/letters) Community refers to the group of people living in the same place (or virtual space through communication platforms) or having a particular characteristic in common.
 To ensure that formal community engagements take place during the development/revision of HRM policies.
 This includes policies, regulations, norms, standards, guidelines that may not yet have been approved by Council.
-These engagements can be in various forms such as meetings (virtual &amp;physical/emails/letters Community refers to the group of people living in the same place (or virtual space through communication platforms) or having a particular characteristic in common.
+These engagements can be in various forms such as meetings (virtual &physical/emails/letters Community refers to the group of people living in the same place (or virtual space through communication platforms) or having a particular characteristic in common.
 Source of data Meeting registers/reports with online screenshots, and audio links or emails showing formal community engagements during the process of declaring a heritage resource Reports with online screenshots, and audio links containing details on meeting attendance or emails showing engagement that took place during the process of the developed/revised policies, regulations, norms, standards, and guidelines.
 Method of calculation / assessment Total number of engagements during the process of declaring a heritage resource divided by the total number of heritage resources declared.
-Meetings to be counted per meeting, emails to be counted per email thread Total number of engagements that took place regarding the developed/revised HRM policies divided by the total number of HRM policies approved by Council.
-Meetings to be counted per meeting, emails to be counted per email thread Means of verification / PoE Engagement template report formally showing community engagement with each community during the process of declaring a resource Engagement template report showing community engagements of developed/revised HRM policies, regulations, norms, standards, guidelines Assumptions Engagements made regarding these processes have positive outcomes Engagements made regarding these processes have positive outcomes Disaggregation of beneficiaries N/A N/A
+Meetings to be counted per meeting, emails to be counted per email thread Total number of engagements that took place regarding the developed/revised HRM policies divided by the total number of HRM policies approved by Council Meetings to be counted per meeting, emails to be counted per email thread Means of verification / PoE Engagement template report formally showing community engagement with each community during the process of declaring a resource Engagement template report showing community engagements of developed/revised HRM policies, regulations, norms, standards, guidelines Assumptions Engagements made regarding these processes have positive outcomes Engagements made regarding these processes have positive outcomes Disaggregation of beneficiaries N/A N/A

-Outcome The relevant organs of state and communities participate actively in the identification, management, and protection of heritage resources KPI No. 3.3 3.4 Spatial transformation N/A N/A Calculation type Non-cumulative Non-cumulative Reporting cycle Annual Annual Desired performance High community engagement during the declaration High community engagement during the policy process development process Indicator Responsibility Executive Officer: HCM and HIPSD Executive Officer: HCM and HIPSD
+Outcome The relevant organs of state and communities participate actively in the identification, management, and protection of heritage resources KPI No. 3.3 3.4 Spatial transformation N/A N/A Calculation type Non-cumulative Non-cumulative Reporting cycle Annual Annual Desired performance High community engagement during the declaration High community engagement during the policy process development process Indicator Responsibility Executive Officer: HRM Executive Officer: HRM